The Magic of Heart-Centered Living

 Choosing rest without guilt.

-The Frequency of Peace often feels like:
+The frequency of peace often feels simple, but powerful.

 A slower heartbeat.